hogun97/TIL/app_dev/css/css_basic.md

 #pond {
     display: flex;
     justify-content:
+}
 ```

 ## Justify-Content

 - `flex-start`: justify elements to the left side of the container

-- 'flex-end': justify elements to the right side of the container
+- `flex-end`: justify elements to the right side of the container

-- 'center': justify elements to center of the container
+- `center`: justify elements to center of the container

 - `space-between`: assigns identical space between each element